THE CHALLENGE

 Use single sign-in

-Gather and present meaningful information as shipment progresses through the system
+Gather and present meaningful information as shipments progress through the system

 Addressing the Need for Connectivity of Information

-A visual depicting the relationship between the applications and the connectivity of information.
-The visual became our North Star.
+A high-level process map capturing the relationship between the applications and the connectivity of information.
+The map became our North Star.

 ENSURE CONNECTIVITY OF INFORMATION